The Cost of Issuing Checks (A Guide for Businesses)

 - Purchase Check Printing Materials in Bulk: by purchasing ink, envelopes, and stock paper in bulk, you will be able to decrease the total cost of printing a check.
 Learn more about bulk check printing in this guide.

 - Negotiate with Banks: contrary to what you may have assumed, some of the costs of payment processing can be effectively negotiated away.
-By negotiating with your bank, you may be able to waive fees and reduce the total cost of check issuing.
+By negotiating with your bank, you may be able to waive potential fees to your bank account and reduce the total cost of check issuing.

 - Develop a hybrid system: unsurprisingly, many checks are now issued digitally.
-Digital checks, while sometimes complicated, can eliminate the material expenses that come with issuing paper checks.
+Digital checks, while sometimes complicated, can eliminate the material expenses, costs to mail your checks, and trips to the post office that come with issuing paper checks.
 Because of this, many business owners will make the decision to develop a hybrid system that uses both paper and digital check printing solutions.
 Your check printing partner may be able to help you create a digital checking portal that makes it easy to track all payments.
-You may also be interested in using automated check printing software.
+You may also be interested in using automated check printing software or check templates.

 Each of these actions can help make the cost of issuing checks considerably more manageable.
 Employing multiple strategies at once will put your business in a position to succeed.